gr4vy/gr4vy-go/api/docs/BINLookupRequestContext.md

 `func (o *BINLookupRequestContext) UnsetCountryCode()`

 UnsetCountryCode ensures that no value is present for CountryCode, not even an explicit nil
-### GetAccountUpdater

-`func (o *BINLookupRequestContext) GetAccountUpdater() bool`

-GetAccountUpdater returns the AccountUpdater field if non-nil, zero value otherwise.

-### GetAccountUpdaterOk

-`func (o *BINLookupRequestContext) GetAccountUpdaterOk() (*bool, bool)`

-GetAccountUpdaterOk returns a tuple with the AccountUpdater field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccountUpdater

-`func (o *BINLookupRequestContext) SetAccountUpdater(v bool)`

-SetAccountUpdater sets AccountUpdater field to given value.

-### HasAccountUpdater

-`func (o *BINLookupRequestContext) HasAccountUpdater() bool`

-HasAccountUpdater returns a boolean if a field has been set.

-### SetAccountUpdaterNil

-`func (o *BINLookupRequestContext) SetAccountUpdaterNil(b bool)`

- SetAccountUpdaterNil sets the value for AccountUpdater to be an explicit nil

-### UnsetAccountUpdater
-`func (o *BINLookupRequestContext) UnsetAccountUpdater()`

-UnsetAccountUpdater ensures that no value is present for AccountUpdater, not even an explicit nil
-### GetIssuerTokenization
+### GetSupportsNetworkTokens

-`func (o *BINLookupRequestContext) GetIssuerTokenization() bool`
+`func (o *BINLookupRequestContext) GetSupportsNetworkTokens() bool`

-GetIssuerTokenization returns the IssuerTokenization field if non-nil, zero value otherwise.
+GetSupportsNetworkTokens returns the SupportsNetworkTokens field if non-nil, zero value otherwise.

-### GetIssuerTokenizationOk
+### GetSupportsNetworkTokensOk

-`func (o *BINLookupRequestContext) GetIssuerTokenizationOk() (*bool, bool)`
+`func (o *BINLookupRequestContext) GetSupportsNetworkTokensOk() (*bool, bool)`

-GetIssuerTokenizationOk returns a tuple with the IssuerTokenization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetSupportsNetworkTokensOk returns a tuple with the SupportsNetworkTokens field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIssuerTokenization
+### SetSupportsNetworkTokens

-`func (o *BINLookupRequestContext) SetIssuerTokenization(v bool)`
+`func (o *BINLookupRequestContext) SetSupportsNetworkTokens(v bool)`

-SetIssuerTokenization sets IssuerTokenization field to given value.
+SetSupportsNetworkTokens sets SupportsNetworkTokens field to given value.

-### HasIssuerTokenization
+### HasSupportsNetworkTokens

-`func (o *BINLookupRequestContext) HasIssuerTokenization() bool`
+`func (o *BINLookupRequestContext) HasSupportsNetworkTokens() bool`

-HasIssuerTokenization returns a boolean if a field has been set.
+HasSupportsNetworkTokens returns a boolean if a field has been set.

-### SetIssuerTokenizationNil
+### SetSupportsNetworkTokensNil

-`func (o *BINLookupRequestContext) SetIssuerTokenizationNil(b bool)`
+`func (o *BINLookupRequestContext) SetSupportsNetworkTokensNil(b bool)`

- SetIssuerTokenizationNil sets the value for IssuerTokenization to be an explicit nil
+ SetSupportsNetworkTokensNil sets the value for SupportsNetworkTokens to be an explicit nil

-### UnsetIssuerTokenization
+### UnsetSupportsNetworkTokens
-`func (o *BINLookupRequestContext) UnsetIssuerTokenization()`
+`func (o *BINLookupRequestContext) UnsetSupportsNetworkTokens()`

-UnsetIssuerTokenization ensures that no value is present for IssuerTokenization, not even an explicit nil
+UnsetSupportsNetworkTokens ensures that no value is present for SupportsNetworkTokens, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)